noaboa07/StreamCity-iOS-App/README.md

 Home – A feed displaying live streams from all affiliated platforms.
 Search – Search for streamers, games, or specific content.
-Community – Access trending streams, engage in discussions, and share content.
+Community (Optional) – Access trending streams, engage in discussions, and share content.
 Profile – Manage personal account, notification preferences, and app settings.
+Settings - Manage personal app preferances

 **Flow Navigation (Screen to Screen):**

 ##### Login/Signup Screen
-Login Screen → Leads to Home Feed.
+Login/Signup Screen → Leads to Home Feed.
 ##### Home Feed
 Home Feed → Leads to Stream Viewer (when a stream is selected).
-Home Feed → Leads to Search Screen (via search bar)
+Home Feed → Leads to Search Screen (via button)
 ##### Search Screen
 Search Screen → Leads to Stream Viewer (when a stream is selected).
 ##### Stream Viewer
-Stream Viewer → Leads back to Home Feed or Search Screen.
+Stream Viewer → Leads back to Home Feed
+Stream Viewer → Leads to Streamers Page
+#### Profile Viewer
+Profile Viewer → Leads to Edit Profile Screen
+Profile Viewer → Leads back to Login/Signup Screen (via logout button) Profile Viewer → Leads to Settings Screen
 ##### Settings Screen
-Settings Screen → Accessible from any tab, allowing users to manage their accounts and preferences.
+Settings Screen → Leads back to Profile Screen

 ## 4. How It Works

 * Account Creation & Login: Users sign up or log in to personalize their experience
-* Browse the Feed: The Home Feed shows live streams from all affiliated platforms in one place, displaying stream previews, game titles, and streamers.
+* Browse the Feed: The Home Feed shows live streams of all recommended or followed content from all affiliated platforms in one place, displaying stream previews, game titles, and streamers.
 * Search & Discover: Users can search for specific streamers, games, or categories to find live content they love.
 * Watch & Redirect: Clicking on a stream redirects users to the original platform to watch the stream in its native interface.
-* Interact: Users can engage with chats (when available) and manage notification preferences for stream updates.
+* Interact: Users can engage with chats (when available) and manage notification preferences to stay posted for stream updates.

 ## 5. Future Considerations

 1. Monetization: Potential revenue through in-app ads, partnerships, or premium features.
-2. Technical Specs: Backend implementation with APIs for live stream data retrieval and platform integration; front-end built using scalable technologies for mobile and future desktop expansion.
+2. Technical Specs: Backend implementation with APIs for more live stream data retrieval and platform integration; front-end built using scalable technologies for mobile and future desktop expansion.
 3. Security & Privacy: Ensure secure user data management and compliance with data protection regulations (e.g., GDPR).
 4. Accessibility: Design with accessibility in mind, ensuring features like screen readers, color contrast adjustments, and easy navigation for all users.